Our grading system explained

-- Explore the many temples in Bagan by bike – the best way to see this sprawling complex
+- Explore the many temples in Bagan by bike – the best way to see this vast complex

 - Discover Inle Lake by boat and on foot

-- Take the train ride along the Gokteik viaduct
+- Take a train ride along the Gokteik viaduct

 - Cycle around the colonial hill station of Kalaw